Starting a centre-based ECE service

 Read more about these requirements and the Ministry’s accompanying guidance in the centre-based licensing criteria and guidance.

-Education (Early Childhood Services) Regulations 2008, regulation 47, and the Licensing Criteria for Early Childhood Education and Care Services, GMA1 to GMA3, set out the minimum standard of communication that should be communicated to parents and how they can access information about their child.
+Education (Early Childhood Services) Regulations 2008, regulation 47(external link), and the Licensing Criteria for Early Childhood Education and Care Services, GMA1 to GMA3, set out the minimum standard of communication that should be communicated to parents and how they can access information about their child.

 Positive guidance policy

-Education (Early Childhood Services) Regulations 2008, regulation 43 Criterion C10
+Education (Early Childhood Services) Regulations 2008(external link), regulation 43 Criterion C10

-Education (Early Childhood Services) Regulations 2008, regulation 47, and the Licensing Criteria for Early Childhood Education and Care Services, criterion GMA1, require services to inform parents of the procedure to follow if they wish to complain about non-compliance with the regulations or criteria.
+Education (Early Childhood Services) Regulations 2008, regulation 47(external link), and the Licensing Criteria for Early Childhood Education and Care Services, criterion GMA1, require services to inform parents of the procedure to follow if they wish to complain about non-compliance with the regulations or criteria.

 You can find information about the complaints process for parents and whānau on our Parents website.

-See Education (Early Childhood Services) Regulations 2008, regulation 47, Licensing Criteria for Early Childhood Education and Care Services, criterion GMA2, Early Childhood Education Funding Handbook)
+See Education (Early Childhood Services) Regulations 2008, regulation 47(external link), Licensing Criteria for Early Childhood Education and Care Services, criterion GMA2, Early Childhood Education Funding Handbook)